warmana/cloudant-docs-fork/docs2017/src/tutorials/index.md

 [This tutorial](create_service.html) shows you how to create a {{site.data.keyword.cloudantfull}}
-service instance on {{site.data.keyword.Bluemix_notm}}, and shows you where to find the essential information to enable your applications to work with the database.
+service instance on {{site.data.keyword.Bluemix_notm}}, and shows you where to find the essential information to enable your applications to work with the instance.

 ## Creating and populating a simple Cloudant database on Bluemix